codyprashant/Sudoku-game/README.md

-# GUVI-JS-Hackathon1
+# Sudoku-Game
-This project has been published for Hackathon 1 of Guvi
+This project was created for one of the Hackathon where it won 2nd prize.